guistela/ansible_create_markdown/README.md

     | Test1 | 1 | Content Test 1 |
     | Test2 | 2 | Content Test 2 |
     | Test3 | 3 | Content Test 3 |

+The more contents you have in yout dict list, the more collumns/rows it will create in the .md file.
+Be concearned to provide path and user with proper write privileges for the template module to create the files.

 License
 -------